Mannenberg: Legacy and memorial

-On the 40th anniversary of the album's release, Lindsay Johns praised "Mannenberg" in The Spectator, saying that the song was "threnodic, passionate and ethereally beautiful."
+Writing in 2014, on the 40th anniversary of the album's release, Lindsay Johns praised "Mannenberg" in The Spectator, saying that the song was "threnodic, passionate and ethereally beautiful."
 He went on to state that while "Mannenberg" was specifically about the forced relocation of Coloured people to the Cape Flats, it had also given a voice to poor, oppressed, and marginalized communities across the world.
-Thus, according to Johns, "Mannenberg" shared with other great music the characteristic of being "both specific and universal."
+Thus, according to Johns, "Mannenberg" shared with other great music the characteristic of being "both specific and universal".
 He added:

 Today, it is still a beloved anthem of hope, resistance and resilience and a celebration of human dignity in the face of brutality and evil.
 We can also hear in those entrancing chords and ebullient Cape jazz rhythms a life-affirming joy and the desire to survive against all odds.
 Nowadays, the township of Manenberg may be synonymous with poverty, crime and violence, but Mannenberg the album stands as a musical monument to both a sublime jazz genius and the intrinsic nobility and grandeur of the human spirit.

-The place where "Mannenberg" was recorded is commemorated with an abstract sculpture of seven stainless-steel pipes, mounted outside the building where the original studios were.
+The place where "Mannenberg" was recorded is commemorated with an abstract sculpture of seven stainless-steel pipes, mounted outside Milestone Studios at 21 Bloem Street in central Cape Town, the building where the original studios were.
 Designed by electrical engineer Mark O'Donovan and performer Francois Venter, the pipes have been tuned to correspond to the first seven notes of the melody, and are inscribed with the instruction: "Run a stick along these pipes to hear Mannenberg".

+"Mannenberg" was played at Zohran Mamdani's inauguration as mayor of New York City in January 2026.